Azasakhe/Netflix/Sync-watched-status-with-Netflix.md

 ### The video resume not works

-After many tests, i have concluded that this is Kodi problem, complaints in the Kodi forum thanks
+After many tests, i have concluded that this is Kodi problem-bug,<br/>
+i have already notified the Kodi developers, hoping to find a solution in the future.

 ### When i stop playback the resume is not updated